-- 51. Goldman Sachs also employs opaque, and discriminatory procedures for selecting individuals for promotion. - 52.
-Goldman Sachs has no clear path nor any objective criteria for promotion to

-Managing Director or Partner.
+- 52. Goldman Sachs also employs unvalidated, and discriminatory procedures for selecting individuals for promotion. - 53.
+Goldman Sachs does not employ legitimate, validated and/or objective criteria for promotion to Managing Director or Partner.
 To receive a promotion from Vice President to Managing Director, a Managing Director or Partner must nominate you, and the firm must approve the promotion.
-Similarly, Managing Directors must be nominated by a Partner to be eligible for a promotion, and the firm must decide to approve it.

-53. Goldman Sachs managers enjoy extremely broad discretion in choosing who to nominate for a promotion and the promotion process functions as a tap on the shoulder.
-Its managers select individuals based on personal preferences, personal relationships, and subjective and biased views of their aptitude and performance.
-Upon information and belief, promotions at Goldman Sachs are intensely political and require the careful cultivation of relationships with key decision-makers within the firm, the vast majority of whom are male.
+Promotions are not determined by objective performance measures. - 54.
+The promotion process is tightly controlled among a small corps of managers whose decisions are based on inaccurate and unvalidated performance measures using a tap on the shoulder system.
 As a result, Goldman Sachs nominates and promotes an overwhelmingly disproportionate number of men, and passes over equally or more qualified women.